“I set up on the summit ledge, awaiting the eclipse.”

 Descending in Darkness

-One trick I've learned over the past year is using the reading light mode (red light) on my head lamp.
+One trick I've learned over the past year is using the reading light mode (red light) on my headlamp.
 In those awkward twilight periods where it's not dark enough to justify the full beam, but it's difficult to make out details at your feet, the red light can help considerably and doesn't eat up your battery.
 As I found out on Nestor, it can also be used to descend a mountain when you're trying to preserve your night vision.
 (Granted, you need a well-defined route to follow as the range of the red light's only about 2-3m).
 I felt that if I saw the eclipse, the view would be fleeting, and I would need to be fast to photograph it... and I was right.

 A few hundred metres down the mountain my moment arrived, with the moon briefly escaping the clouds.
 Throwing myself to the ground, I quickly improvised a rock tripod, switched my camera to maximum zoom and started shooting.
 Not being able to view my LCD screen while shooting, the next 2 minutes was a frantic period of trial-and-error, as I adjusted exposures, shooting angles, and eagerly awaited the processing of each shot.
-While the four decent shots I got during this flurry of activity will never be prize winners, they were so much better than coming back empty handed.
+While the four decent shots I got during this flurry of activity will never be prize winners, they were so much better than coming back empty-handed.

 Knowing that I had gotten some shots of the eclipse, despite the adversity, made everything better on the return.
 Especially the part where I learned that I would have had clear views the entire time from the immediate vicinity of my apartment.
-With my headlight beam back on, I continued the long descent and return at a quickened pace but wouldn't reach my car until 11:30 pm.
+With my headlamp beam back on, I continued the long descent and returned at a quickened pace but wouldn't reach my car until 11:30 pm.
 The skies wouldn't begin to clear until I reached Deadman's Flats another hour later, and would remain so for much of the drive to Edmonton.